biothings/myvariant.info/docs/doc/variant_annotation_service.rst

 *************************************

 This page describes the reference for the MyVariant.info variant annotation web service.
-It's also recommended to try it live on our 'interactive API page <http://myvariant.info/v1/api>'_.
+It's also recommended to try it live on our `interactive API page <http://myvariant.info/v1/api>`_.

 Service endpoint